Stability and chaos in dynamical last passage percolation: Inputs concerning the geometry and weight of the static polymer

-where the supremum is taken over $x,y \in \R$ for which $\vert x - z \vert$ and $\vert y - z \vert$ are at most $h R$. \end{proposition} {\bf Proof.} The result follows by taking $z =0$ by translation invariance and applying Proposition~\ref{p.lateral}.
+where the supremum is taken over $x,y \in \R$ for which $\vert x - z \vert$ and $\vert y - z \vert$ are at most $h R s_{1,2}^{2/3}$. \end{proposition} {\bf Proof.} The result follows by taking $z =0$ by translation invariance, and $s_{1,2}=1$ by the scaling principle from Subsection~\ref{s.scalingprinciple}, and applying Proposition~\ref{p.lateral}.
 Using the boldface notation of Section~\ref{s.boldface}, we set the proposition's parameter ${\bf r}$ equal to $hR$ for this application; the constant $h$ we seek is then equal to $H^{-1}$.